 We love New York City, its free spirit, the LGBTQ+ friendly atmosphere, and the countless opportunities to explore different cultures and sights.
 When we are in NYC, our schedule is full of highlights of big-city life.
 But New York State is much more than that.
 Time to take a moment to deeply inhale and exhale and to leave the metropolis behind, jump in a train (or a rental) and make your way upstate, visiting Dutchess County.
 Bye, bye New York City – hello Dutchess County!
-“New York’s backyard” offers all but stress: lush nature Hudson River Valley, lots of history, farm-to-table cuisine and diverse opportunities to simply enjoy hassle-free times.
-Join us getting to know the first stop of our Dutchess County adventure with our gay Beacon travel journal and see the gay-friendly Mid-Hudson Valley through a couple of men’s eyes.
+“New York’s backyard” offers all but stress: the lush nature Hudson River Valley, lots of history, farm-to-table cuisine, and diverse opportunities to simply enjoy hassle-free times.
+Join us in getting to know the first stop of our Dutchess County adventure with our gay Beacon travel journal through a couple of men’s eyes.
+Good to know: The next stops on our trip around gay-friendly Mid-Hudson Valley have been Poughkeepsie and Rhinebeck.

 – paid collaboration with Dutchess Tourism –